GET 2017 COVERAGE

 There are two ways to appeal a health plan decision:

-Internal appeal: If your claim is denied or your health insurance coverage cancelled, you have the right to an internal appeal.
+Internal appeal: If your claim is denied or your health insurance coverage canceled, you have the right to an internal appeal.
 You may ask your insurance company to conduct a full and fair review of its decision.
 If the case is urgent, your insurance company must speed up this process.

 External review: You have the right to take your appeal to an independent third party for review.
 This is called external review.
 External review means that the insurance company no longer gets the final say over whether to pay a claim.